ipedrazas/k8s-lskp-demo/README.md

 Running applications in containers is easy.
 Running applications in Kubernetes is, once you know how the system works, relatively easily.

 Managing applications is always hard regardless of where and how you run them.

-This repo contains a few examples of code, containers and kubernetes artifacts.
+This repo contains a few examples of code, containers and kubernetes artifacts to help to understand the concepts behind kubernetes.

-* [Ping](ping): a simple http endpoint
+* [Ping](ping): a simple http endpoint.
+You can see the difference of names, labels and selectors, and how they work.
 * [PingPodRedis](pingpodredis): a simple http endpoint that reads & writes to a Redis database.
 Both containers are in a Pod.
+State is not maintained.
 * [Ping-redis](ping-redis):  a simple http endpoint that reads & writes to a Redis database.
 It runs on different Pods using an internal service.
+State is not maintained either.